 Of the original 2 million acres of ancient coast redwood forest, approximately 95% has been logged.
-Since 1918, Save the Redwoods League has protected nearly 200,000 acres of redwood forests and connecting lands — the size of 16 Manhattan islands.
+Since 1918, Save the Redwoods League has protected more than 204,000 acres of redwood forests and connecting lands — the size of 16 Manhattan islands.

 Humboldt Redwoods State Park is home to the largest contiguous old-growth redwood forest in the world.
 At the core of this majestic park is The Garden Club of America Grove.
 The protection of this awe-inspiring grove began in the 1930s when The Garden Club of America (GCA) partnered with Save the Redwoods League to purchase four parcels containing 2,552 acres from the Sage Land & Improvement Company.
 This property was incorporated as The Garden Club of America Grove in 1931 and formally dedicated in 1934.

 Over the next several decades the League, GCA and California State Parks partnered to protect more priority lands surrounding the initial acreage.
 GCA members and clubs were encouraged to contribute to the League to cover one-half of the land purchase prices, as they had done during the initial acquisition.
 The Garden Club of America Grove now contains more than 5,100 acres, the third-largest dedicated grove in the entire State Park System!